sap-tutorials/Tutorials/tutorials/datahub-docker-setup/datahub-docker-setup.md

 ```sh
 docker start datahub
 ```

+**Attention**: When stopping and restarting the Docker container, currently the tables which you have created in SAP Vora get lost.
+You need to recreate them.

 If you like to see what is going on (after you have issued a `start` command) you can take a look at the logs.